Confirmation cards & plans

 ops:workor an external agent via the MCP server, not executed in the chat.

-This is why the assistant can scope an entire experiment — metric, variants, instrumentation — even though it only writes the parts that are safe to write from a chat.
+This is why the assistant can scope an entire rollout — the flag, the metric that watches it, the alert that pages — even though it only writes the parts that are safe to write from a chat.

 Read vs write mode